kellyjonbrazil/jc/docs/parsers/lsmod.md

+# jc.parsers.lsmod
-"""jc - JSON CLI output utility lsmod Parser
+jc - JSON CLI output utility lsmod Parser

 Usage:
     specify --lsmod as the first argument if the piped input is coming from lsmod